gaehlerm/SoftwareEngineering/README.md

 	return roman
 ```

 As always, Copilot works best if you give it some step by step instructions.

-// how does Copilot do with refactoring some more difficult problems?
+It is not always able to find the best solution by itself.
+Though it is still a great help for refactoring code.

 # 16. Understandable code